 Other active research activities lie in the field of emulsion polymerization with a focus on the synthesis of functional polymer colloids and the development of sustainable polymerization processes.

 My ultimate aim is the development of efficient and sustainable strategies for the synthesis of increasingly complex functional polymeric materials and to train the best possible polymer chemists.

 Hans Heuts studied chemical engineering at Eindhoven University of Technology (TU/e) and graduated cum laude in 1992.
 He obtained his PhD from the University of Sydney (USyd) in 1997 under supervision of Bob Gilbert (USyd) and Leo Radom (Australian National University).
 From 1997 to 1999, he worked as a post-doctoral fellow at the University of New South Wales (UNSW) on the controlled polymerization of acrylic monomers.
 After working as a process development engineer with GE Plastics (1999-2000), he returned to UNSW as a senior lecturer in the Centre for Advanced Macromolecular Design.
 In 2003, he moved to the University of Murcia in Spain, as a Ramón y Cajál fellow.
 In November 2005, he moved to TU/e and first joined the Polymer Chemistry research group; mid 2014 he moved to the Supramolecular Polymer Chemistry group.

 Poly(butylene terephthalate)/glycerol-based vitrimers via solid-state polymerizationMacromolecules (2017)

-Preparation of mechanoresponsive hairy particles using polymeric surfactants in emulsion polymerizationPolymer Chemistry (2017)
+Preparation of hairy particles and antifouling films using brush-type amphiphilic block copolymer surfactants in emulsion polymerizationMacromolecules (2010)